 Partnering these efforts with an employee engagement survey company will help target what is most valuable to your staff and what improvements need to be made.

-One of the benefits of using an employee survey company, is having a third-party ask questions in a general way to generate greater employee feedback.
+One of the benefits of using a third party for employee surveys is asking questions in a strategic way to generate greater employee feedback.